 Creating a proposal

-To create a new proposal in the Decentraland DAO, start by logging in at governance.decentraland.org and connecting a wallet that contains LAND or MANA.
+To create a new proposal in the Decentraland DAO, start by logging in at governance.decentraland.org and connecting a wallet that contains MANA, NAME or LAND.

 After logging in and connecting your wallet, click Submit a proposal and select the proposal category you want to use.
 Each category will provide a form allowing you to provide the relevant information for your proposal.

 The form for every category is different, so make sure that you select the correct category for your proposal.
 The proposal forms in the DAO support Markdown, so you can format the content of your proposal to make it more readable.
 This is especially helpful for longer proposals.

 To preview your rendered Markdown text, toggle the Preview switch.
 If you aren’t familiar with Markdown, you can use simple plain text.

 Some proposal categories have minimum VP submission thresholds, meaning you have to have at least certain amount of VP to submit the proposals.
 This will be informed to you on the Governance dApp.

 After completing the proposal form for the category you’ve selected, click Submit proposal.
 After successfully submitting your proposal, you will be taken to your new proposal’s detail page where you can add it to your watchlist and cast your vote.

 📍 Point of interest

 Points of interest are notable locations in Decentraland.
 These “POIs” are promoted in several areas of the virtual world’s UI, and are promoted as good places for users to explore, especially people new to Decentraland.